 All major banks have easily locatable ATMs throughout the country.
 Some banks charge a flat monthly fee for ATM usage, and others charge per transaction, sometimes with the bonus of a certain number of free transactions within a particular period.

 Taxes in Thailand

+Expat tax laws differ slightly for residents and non-residents in Thailand.
 Expats who ordinarily live in Thailand less than 180 days a year are classified as non-residents for tax purposes.
-They can therefore only be taxed on income derived from Thailand.
-Income from outside of Thailand is not taxed.
-However, if classified as a resident, expats are taxed both on income derived in Thailand and on income brought into Thailand from foreign sources.
+They can therefore only be taxed on income derived from within Thailand, and income from outside of Thailand is not taxed.
+If classified as a resident, however, expats are taxed both on income derived in Thailand and on income brought into Thailand from foreign sources.